 This week was incredibly exciting.
-The Cambria quartz was cut and finally installed today!
-If you didn’t catch the play by play, don’t fret, it’s saved to Instagram in the Kitchen Reno highlight bubble.
+The quartz countertops have been cut and are finally getting installed today!
+If you didn’t catch the play-by-play, don’t fret, it’s saved to Instagram in the Kitchen Reno highlight bubble.
 There were a couple of sketchy moments like, how are we going to install the wet bar backsplash…oh, let’s just remove the countertop with the sink and shim and raise the backsplash with crowbars.
 Ummm, ya, it was some serious Macgyver moves that had me holding my breath, but it looks absolutely amazing!
 Next up is the lighting, and lemme tell you, this was a really difficult decision!
 So many options.
-In case you’re in the same design dilemma, here are 11 pendant pairing for all your kitchen island lighting desires.
+In case you’re in the same design dilemma, here are beautiful pendant pairings for all your kitchen island lighting desires.

 I love the idea of mixing metals.
 Chrome and brass never looked better.

 This black rod chandelier with globes would look awesome over an eat-in kitchen table, and I’d pair it with a couple of these Coltrane pendant lights.